-Again, if you think you’re experiencing any of these symptoms, or those commonly associated with dementia, you need to visit your doctor as soon as possible.
+If you think you're experiencing any of these symptoms, you should make an appointment with your doctor as soon as possible.

 Diagnosis & Treatment

-As there is no single test to diagnose dementia with Lewy bodies, your doctor will need to take an assessment of your symptoms and your mental ability.
-Blood tests will also be carried out to rule out other medical conditions which have similar symptoms.
+As there is no single test to diagnose dementia with Lewy bodies, your doctor will need to assess your symptoms and your mental ability.
+You will also have blood tests to rule out other medical conditions with similar symptoms.

-Unfortunately, there is no cure for dementia with Lewy bodies or any treatments which will slow the condition down.
-However, there are treatments available which can help to control some of your symptoms for several years.
+Unfortunately, there is no cure for dementia with Lewy bodies, nor any treatments that will slow the condition down.
+However, there are treatments that can control and relieve some symptoms for several years.

-Other medication will also be available to help with any movement problems, depression, disturbed sleep or challenging behaviour changes that you have been suffering from.
-The common dementia therapies will also be available, such as occupational therapy.
+Other medication will also be available to help with any movement problems, depression, disturbed sleep, or challenging behaviour changes.
+Other common dementia therapies will also be available, such as occupational therapy.

-This type of dementia commonly affects the front and sides of your brain (frontal and temporal lobes) and can lead to problems with your behaviour and language.
-Unlike other types of dementia, Frontotemporal dementia common affects slightly younger people, with most cases being diagnosed in those aged between 45 and 65.
+This is one of the rarer types of dementia.
+Frontotemporal dementia makes up around 5% of dementia cases in the UK.
+It commonly affects the front and sides of your brain (frontal and temporal lobes) and can lead to problems with behaviour and language.
+Unlike other types of dementia, frontotemporal dementia usually affects slightly younger people, with most people receiving a diagnosis between 45 and 65.

-The frontal lobes of the brain are responsible for behaviour, problem-solving, planning and the control of your emotions.
-Speech is also controlled by the left frontal lobe.
-The temporal lobes have several different roles, with the left lobe dealing with the meaning of words and names of objects.
-The right temporal lobe is usually involved in recognising faces and familiar objects.
+The frontal lobes of the brain are responsible for behaviour, problem-solving, planning, and the control of your emotions.
+The left frontal lobe also controls speech.
+The temporal lobes have several different roles.
+The left lobe deals with the meaning of words and names of objects, while the right temporal lobe helps you recognise faces and familiar objects.

-The Alzheimer’s Society explain the causes of Frontotemporal dementia:
+The Alzheimer's Society explains the causes of Frontotemporal dementia: